jmlow/trigger-core/README.md

  * @author Thomas Wilkins
  * @date 12/17/2017
  * @description Base class for all trigger handlers.
 Provides default functionality
- * necessary for the dispatcher, which supports focus on implementation of only
+ * necessary for the dispatcher,which supports focus on implementation of only
  * relevant functionality and business rules on each individual sObject */ public virtual without sharing class TriggerHandler {